zhangzhengde0225/FINet/README.md

         [--save-dor SAVE_DIR]  # [optional] Default: current directory
     ```

+    After `SFID` downloading, the dataset will be saved in `data/SFID`.

+    After `logs` downloading, three trained logs and weights will be saved in `runs/xx`, and the `runs/se_m_ep99_fogged/weights/best.pt` will be used for evaluation by default.

     For other download ways and the previous [UPID](https://github.com/heitorcfelix/public-insulator-datasets) and [CPLID](https://github.com/InsulatorData/InsulatorDataSet) datasets, please refer to [docs/dataset.md](https://github.com/zhangzhengde0225/FINet/blob/master/docs/datasets.md).